dotHTM/code_reference/README.md

 # Code Reference

-Some examples of code and things I've toyed with in various languages.
+Examples of little ideas that I play with in various languages